Zorro (1957 TV series)

-Zorro (also known as Disney's Zorro) is an American action-adventure western series produced by Walt Disney Productions and starring Guy Williams.
+Zorro (also known as Disney's Zorro) is an American action-adventure Spanish Western television series produced by Walt Disney Productions and starring Guy Williams.
 Based on the Zorro character created by Johnston McCulley in his 1919 novella, the series premiered on October 10, 1957, on ABC.
 The final network broadcast was July 2, 1959.
 Seventy-eight episodes were produced, and four hour-long specials were aired on the Walt Disney anthology series between October 30, 1960, and April 2, 1961.

 The series is set in Los Angeles of 1820, when it was still part of Spanish California and before Mexican independence.
-Zorro aids Hispanic settlers and indigenous peoples oppressed by the rulers.
+Zorro aids Hispanic settlers and indigenous peoples oppressed by the local rulers.
 A remastering, in which color was added, was released in 1992.